t0dorakis/typographicExperiment/README.md

 Typographic Experiment with Opentype

->  A small visualisation, with opentype SVG mutations, of a short story by Sören Meihofer
+>  A small visualisation, with opentype SVG mutations, of a short story by Sören Meierhofer

 ## Requirements
 You only need <b>node.js</b> pre-installed and you’re good to go.